daattali/beautiful-jekyll/_posts/2024-03-13-Web App Penetrating4.md

 author: Lantana Park
 ---

-## OWASP webGoat A1 - Broken Access Control | Spoofinf an Authentification Cookie🍪
+## OWASP webGoat A1 - Broken Access Control | Spoofing an Authentification Cookie🍪

 ![index](/assets/img/spoofing/Screenshot%202024-03-13%20at%2016.00.53.png)

 ![information](/assets/img/spoofing/Screenshot%202024-03-13%20at%2018.31.13.png)

-Any values stored in the authentification cookie should be not easily guessable and secure.
-If it can be predictable by using Base64, hexdecimal, plain text string, attackers can generate authentification cookies for different users.
+Any values stored in the authentication cookie should be secure and not easily guessable.
+If they are predictable, attackers could potentially generate authentication cookies for different users.

-In this tasks, I used base64 and hex-decimal string to decode the cookie value.
-Because, as far I know, there is no straight way to decode from base64 to plain text string(human understanable).
+In this task, I used Base64 and hexadecimal strings to decode the cookie value because, to my knowledge, there isn't a direct method to decode from Base64 to a plain text string (in a human-understandable format).

 ### what is Base64?